-Our specialist Business Energy Advisors are committed to pricing you the right products and services to switch contracts and your lower costs.
+Our specialist Business Energy Advisors are committed to pricing you the right products and services to switch contracts and lower your costs.
 Enter your company profile online or contact our customer services team for quotes.

 The long-term wholesale market trend is forecast to remain higher.
 Recent market research (1) shows that 59% of customers could make annual savings of up to 70% by switching contracts.
 Most suppliers allow you to fix terms for three years to mitigate risk and aid budgeting.

 (1) The Business Barometer research survey shows 41% of companies changed tariffs during the period, with 43% stating they would not move due to low competition in the market.

 The average energy bill is £2,528 per year for electricity and £856 per year for gas across all UK companies.
 Prices are dependent upon consumption, credit rating, and regional location.
 Below are the typical prices that different sizes of businesses currently pay:

 Source: BusinessEnergy.com Average annual consumption in kilowatt hours (kWh).

 Multi-site buildings and large kWh consumers of power use our specialist smart metering division.
 You'll access competitive, effective tendering and results driven solutions from our broker team to procure gas and electricity contracts.
 By implementing our analytics programs, you can also improve heating and lighting consumption efficiencies.

 Let us act for your business by downloading and signing our letter of authorisation (LOA).

 If your building uses half hourly electricity then we provide on-site audits, surveys and sustainability initiatives to improve management information and implement cost effective solutions.
 These tailored software products are completely customisable to your business.